 By Evan Kardaras, Sub-Deacon at St. Mary & St. Mina Coptic Orthodox Church, Bexley, Australia.

-This article will address whether the catholic ‘Saint’ Philomena, is a saint in the Coptic Orthodox Church, and whether she should be venerated as such.
+This article will address whether ‘Saint’ Philomena, is a saint in the Coptic Orthodox Church, and whether she should be venerated as such.
 Someone may ask why this article is necessary, when an elementary search in the Coptic Orthodox Synaxarium, manifests that there is no trace of a saint by the name of Philomena.

 The answer to this question is that sadly the veneration of Philomena is starting to manifest itself in Coptic Churches all around the world.
 How can someone who is not a Saint in the Coptic Orthodox Church, start to have her icons displayed and sold, her biography sold and her relics venerated in Coptic Churches?